• Skip to primary navigation

 III.
 Count Stroganoff’s chef, who was likely French, created the dish and named

 it after Stroganoff.
-The earliest known

-recorded recipe was in Elena Molokhovets’s A Gift to Young Housewives, published in 1871.
+A Gift to Young Housewives, published in 1871.
 There have been many versions of the recipe over the centuries, but this is the closest to the original one.
 I hope you enjoy it as much as my family and I do.

 STROGANOFF